mzat-msft/tutorials/llm-math/README.md

 more interesting.
 We see that the agent performs a call to the function, and it passes the correct arguments.

-### Use a Team of Agents
+### Using a team of agents

-Until now, the things our agent can do are quite limited: it can only perform summations.
+Until now, the things our agent can do are quite limited: It can only perform summations.
 This is useful, but we can do more.
-AutoGen allow us to create a much more powerful implementation by properly using an agentic approach.
-We will implement now a team of agents: our assistant will be joined by an agent that is able to use Python to perform computations!
-This will allow the assistant to solve mathematical tasks with the help of its new teammate.
+AutoGen allows us to create a much more powerful implementation by properly using an agentic approach.
+We now implement a team of agents: Our assistant will be joined by an agent that is able to use Python to perform computations!
+This allows the assistant to solve mathematical tasks with the help of its new teammate.
 Our implementation can be found in [computeteam.py](https://github.com/mzat-msft/tutorials/blob/main/llm-math/computeteam.py).

-AutoGen already implemented an agent that has access to the Python.
+AutoGen already implemented an agent that has access to the Python shell.
 This agent reads the context and searches for Python code blocks and executes them.

 **WARNING**: Executing arbitrary code is very dangerous!
 For this reason, this agent must be able to execute code in a restricted environment.
-AutoGen allows us to define where to execute the code and provides a Docker executor.
-This is what we will use.
+AutoGen allows us to define where to execute the code and provides a Docker executor, so this is what we use.

 We can initialize the code executor agent like this: